Baijianlu/mDCThermalC/README.md

     Tao Fan.
 (2019, March 30).
 Baijianlu/mDCThermalC: First version of mDCThermalC (Version v1.1.1-beta).
 Zenodo. http://doi.org/10.5281/zenodo.2617208

 ## prerequisites
 mDCThermalC is a Python module. mDCThermalC's runtime requirements are Python version 3.5 or higher, and the Python libraries [NumPy](http://www.numpy.org/), [SciPy](https://www.scipy.org/), [spglib](https://atztogo.github.io/spglib/) and [pymatgen](http://pymatgen.org/index.html).
 All of them can be easily obtained from the [Python Package Index](https://pypi.python.org/pypi) (PyPI), using tools such as pip.
 They may also be bundled with Python distributions aimed at scientists, like [Anaconda](https://anaconda.org/), and with a number of Linux distributions.
-If pip is used to install BoltzTraP2, dependencies should be resolved automatically.
+Here we recommend to use Anaconda so that dependencies should be resolved automatically.

 ## Compiling and install mDCThermalC
 Users installing from source must install the dependencies first and then run: